dbandivlc/ui-training/README.md

 ## Install Dependencies for Training
 1. Download the datapack `TrainingUIFlow` and push it to Salesforce org using Vlocity Build.
 2. Upload `TrainingImages` into Salesforce Static Resource.
+3. Deploy `TrainingProducts` into Salesforce using Vlocity Build.

 ## Cheatsheet
 1. OOTB Templates list